Studio system: Syndication, television, recession, and conglomerate Hollywood

 At the beginning of the 1960s the major studios began to reissue older films for syndication and transformed into mainly producing telefilms and b-movies to supply TV's demand for programming.
-Between 1969 and 1971 the industry underwent a severe recession, due in part to big-budget flops, but soon recovered artistically with such films as The Godfather (1972) and Chinatown (1974).
+The industry underwent a severe recession, due in part to big-budget flops, but soon recovered artistically with such films as The Godfather (1972) and The Exorcist (1973).

-Steven Spielberg's 1975 Jaws and George Lucas's Star Wars (1977) became the prototype for the modern blockbuster.
-Prior to Jaws, most films would initially be released in a few key cities, and would later spread to "secondary markets" across the country based on the response in those markets — a system called "platforming."
-Jaws was instead immediately released simultaneously across the country, and backed by a $700,000 TV advertizing budget — the first time that trailers were released on network television — along with extensive promotional merchandizing.
+Steven Spielberg's Jaws (1975) and George Lucas's Star Wars (1977) became the prototype for the modern blockbuster.
+Prior to Jaws, most films would initially be released in a few key cities, and would later spread to "secondary markets" across the country based on the response in those markets—a system called "platforming".
+Jaws was instead immediately released simultaneously across the country, and backed by a $700,000 TV advertising budget—the first time that trailers were released on network television—along with extensive promotional merchandising.
 The release of films at hundreds of venues became the norm, with hits such as the sequels to Lucas's Star Wars, The Empire Strikes Back and Return of the Jedi, Spielberg's back-to-back successes with Raiders of the Lost Ark and E.T. the Extra-Terrestrial, and the development of home-video and cable television.
-Meanwhile, the uncontrolled budget of Heaven's Gate (1980), and its limited box-office revenue, led to the sale of United Artists.
+Meanwhile, the uncontrolled budget of Heaven's Gate (1980), and its limited box-office revenue, resulted in the sale of United Artists to MGM a year later.

 From 1990 to 1995, New Hollywood turned into more of a conglomerate Hollywood and quickly dominating the entire global entertainment industry.